 How the heck do I get there?

-Generally speaking, transfer pick-up should be around 7-7:30am, arriving into Halong Bay around 11:30am.
+Generally speaking, transfer pick-up should be around 7-7:30 am, arriving in Halong Bay around 11:30 am.
 If you’d prefer not to transfer early in the morning, Paradise Cruise has a hotel on Tuan Chau Island.
 You might like to stay the night before and/or after the cruise at Paradise Suites Hotel.
-This would mean, on the day your cruise starts, you can sleep in, have a delicious breakfast, explore the area then board your cruise ship at 12:15pm.
+This would mean, that on the day your cruise starts, you can sleep in, have a delicious breakfast, explore the area then board your cruise ship at 12:15 pm.
 We stayed the night before our cruise and loved the slow, easy start to the day.

 What’s the cruise ship like?

 We visited as part of a media trip and were treated to a 2 day 1-night cruise aboard Paradise Elegance II.
 Arriving into the harbour, the Paradise fleet all lined up together, flags blowing in the wind was a great experience.
 I love the design of the cruise ships, the perfect fusion of traditional Vietnamese and French design.
-Each of the Paradise Elegance cruise ships (there are two) are comprised of five decks, dining room, separate bar, reading area, sundeck and spa.
+Each of the Paradise Elegance cruise ships (there are two) is comprised of five decks, a dining room, a separate bar, a reading area, a sundeck and a spa.
 There are 31 cabins, which I loved because it meant we didn’t feel overcrowded.